 Stage star Outhwaite juggles roles

-Tamzin Outhwaite has admitted it is not easy juggling being a single mother with starring on the West End stage, at the opening of new show Di And Viv And Rose.
+Tamzin Outhwaite admitted it was not easy juggling being a single mother with starring on the West End stage, at the opening of new show Di and Viv and Rose.

 The New Tricks actress stars with Bad Education's Samantha Spiro and Jenna Russell in the comedy, running at the Vaudeville Theatre in London, about three friends who meet at university.

-The critically acclaimed production, written by Alan Partridge star Amelia Bullmore, has transferred from Hampstead Theatre, with original cast member Tamzin reprising her role as Di until March 28.
+The critically acclaimed production, written by Alan Partridge star Amelia Bullmore, has transferred from Hampstead Theatre, with original cast member Outhwaite reprising her role as Di until March 28.

-The former soap star, 44, split from her husband, Miranda's Tom Ellis, in 2013 and is a single mum to two young daughters, Florence and Marnie.
+Outhwaite, 44, split from her husband, Miranda star Tom Ellis, in 2013 and is a single mum to two young daughters, Florence and Marnie.

 She said: "At the moment I'm not able to put them to bed before the show starts, but I'm still working it out.